timbertson/autonose/readme.md

     - checking most recently modified files first
     - user input?
 This should force a re-test, not just a modtime check
-      - maybe a user could even append the location of a modified file to some file/named pipe which sniffles is continually reading.
+      - maybe a user could even append the location of a modified file to some file/named pipe which autonose is continually reading.
-        Not that brilliant, but it allows for 3rd party os os-specififc extensions to easily inform sniffles of changed files (i.e a simple spotlight or inotify script)
+        Not that brilliant, but it allows for 3rd party os os-specififc extensions to easily inform autonose of changed files (i.e a simple spotlight or inotify script)

   - when a file modification or deletion is detected: